arialdomartini/arialdomartini.github.io/_posts/universal-quantifiers/2024-02-28-universal-quantifiers.md

 * Can we actually provide type-level parameters, when invoking functions?<br/>(Spoiler: yes!)
-* If so, can we partially apply a function, only providing some of the type-level parameters?<br/>(Spoiler: amazingly, yes! yes! yes!)
+* If so, can we partially apply a function providing only some of the type-level parameters?<br/>(Spoiler: amazingly, yes! yes! yes!)

 Before discovering how, let's take a little detour.
 Let's build a bit